GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/videos/ps-feb-23.md

 {% Column %}
 <strong>February 2023.
 Run time: 11:08</strong>

-Danny Rojas of the Products Parnerships team discusses the Privacy Sandbox ads APIs from a high level and for a wider audience.
-He briefly describes the [Topics API](/docs/privacy-sandbox/topics/), the [Protected Audience API](/docs/privacy-sandbox/fledge/) (formerly FLEDGE), and [Attribution Reporting](/docs/privacy-sandbox/attribution-reporting/), some of the community feedback, and provides a general timeline for the Privacy Sandbox releases.
-He also briefly covers common use cases.
+Danny Rojas of the Products Parnerships team provides a high-level view of the Privacy Sandbox ads APIs.
+He briefly describes the [Topics API](/docs/privacy-sandbox/topics/), the [Protected Audience API](/docs/privacy-sandbox/fledge/) (formerly FLEDGE), and [Attribution Reporting](/docs/privacy-sandbox/attribution-reporting/), along with some common use cases.
 {% endColumn %}
 {% endColumns %}